 Having said that, if you want a wide range of choices with lots of flexibility and configurability, then the Stockopedia stock screening tools are the best I’ve seen.

 Summary – Stockopedia PRO screens are many and flexible, while the UK Value Screen is singular and deeply focused.

-If you’re a UK Value Investor subscriber then you already have access to a unique and, in my opinion, very powerful screen, and a human managed model portfolio which demonstrates a complete approach to high quality, high yield value investing.
+If you’re a UK Value Investor subscriber, then you already have access to a unique and, in my opinion, very powerful screen and a human-managed model portfolio which demonstrates a complete approach to high-quality, high-yield investing.